-2.05D(2) The Section designated Medical Review Committee shall have the authority to deny the appeal and such decision shall be final and binding.
-If said Committee deems the medical appeal should have further consideration, it will be forwarded to the National Medical Appeal Committee for a final decision.

-2.05D(3) The Chair of the USTA League Committee shall appoint a National Medical Appeal Committee to evaluate all medical appeals forwarded from the Sectional Associations.
-No member of the National Medical Appeal Committee shall have been a member of the Section designated Medical Review Committee who forwarded the medical appeal.

-2.05D(4) The National Medical Appeal Committee shall have the authority to either grant or deny the appeal.
-All decisions of the Committee are final and binding.

-2.05D(5) An NTRP rating level received from a granted medical appeal will be valid until a new NTRP computer rating level is published or the player is eligible to self-rate.
+- 2.05D(2) The Section designated Medical Review Committee shall have the authority to deny the appeal and such decision shall be final and binding.
+If said Committee deems the medical appeal should have further consideration, it will be forwarded to the National Medical Appeal Committee for a final decision. - 2.05D(3) The Chair of the USTA League Committee shall appoint a National Medical Appeal Committee to evaluate all medical appeals forwarded from the Sectional Associations.
+No member of the National Medical Appeal Committee shall have been a member of the Section designated Medical Review Committee who forwarded the medical appeal. - 2.05D(4) The National Medical Appeal Committee shall have the authority to either grant or deny the appeal.
+All decisions of the Committee are final and binding. - 2.05D(5) An NTRP rating level received from a granted medical appeal will be valid until a new NTRP computer rating level is published or the player is eligible to self-rate.

-2.05E Promotion of Players 60 or Over and 65 or Over
+2.05E Appeals of Players 60 or Over.
+A player may appeal their rating at any time if they have reached the minimum age.

+A player who will reach the minimum age during the next calendar year and appeals their rating without registering at the same time for a team that will begin play in the next Championship Year, will have their appeal evaluated based on their current age.

+A player who will reach the minimum age during the next calendar year and appeals their rating when registering for a team that will begin play in the next Championship Year, will have their appeal evaluated based on reaching the minimum age.
+Such player shall have reached the required minimum age prior to or during the calendar year in which such player participates in his or her first local league per 1.04E(3).

-2.05E(1) Any player who is 60 years of age or older prior to, or during, the calendar year in which such player plays his or her first local league match and has achieved the same rating level or lower for his or her three most recent year-end ratings, without benefit of appeal of the player's year-end rating level, will automatically be granted an appeal (A rating) if promoted, subject to 2.05E(4) below.
+2.05E(1) Any player who is 60 to 64 years of age or older prior to, or during, the calendar year in which such player plays his or her first local league match and has achieved the same rating level or lower for his or her three most recent year-end ratings, without benefit of appeal of the player's year-end rating level, if promoted will automatically be granted an appeal (A rating) of their current rating back to their previous valid year-end rating level, subject to 2.05E(5) below.
+NTRP Dynamic Disgualification procedures as outlined in 2.04B(3) apply.

+2.05E(2) Any player who is 65 to 69 years of age and has not been granted an appeal of their year-end rating level in the last three years, if promoted, will automatically be granted an appeal (A rating) of their current rating back to their previous valid year-end rating level, subject to 2.05E(5) below.
 NTRP Dynamic Disqualification procedures as outlined in 2.04B(3) apply.

-2.05E(2) All players age 65 or over, if promoted, will automatically be granted an appeal (A rating) of their current rating back to their previous valid year-end rating level, subject to 2.05E(4) below.
-NTRP Dynamic Disqualification procedures as outlined in 2.04B(3) apply.

-2.05E(3) All players age 70 or over will automatically be granted an appeal (A rating) of their current rating to the next lower level, subject to 2.05E(4) below.
+2.05E(3) Any player who is 70 to 79 years of age and has not been granted an appeal of their year-end rating level in the last three years, will automatically be granted an appeal (A rating) of their current rating to the next lower level, subject to 2.05E(5) below.
 NTRP Dynamic Disqualification procedures as outlined in 2.04B(3) apply.